AymanBenkiran/MEC8211_Hiver2024_Devoir1/README.md

 # MEC8211_Hiver2024_Devoir1
-This is the repository for homewor1 in MEC8211 for hiver 2024 term.
+This is the repository for the 1st MEC8211 homework of the Winter 2024 term.